I beg to move,

-But there is an additional common problem for lease- holders, and that is that they cannot sell their properties.
+There is an additional common problem for lease- holders; they cannot sell their properties.
 I have been asking myself why escalating ground rent leads to mortgage companies not wanting to lend.
 I have constituents whose sales have fallen through, but why?
 Perhaps the answer lies in the landlord-tenant relationship that is the essence of the freeholder-leaseholder relationship.
 I saw a piece on the website of a legal firm, Mishcon de Reya, that addressed that issue.
 It said that long leases can sometimes count as assured shorthold tenancies.
 According to the piece, that cannot be the case where the ground rent is a peppercorn, but where the ground rent is over £250, or £1,000 in London, the lease is covered by the Housing Act 1988 and counts as an assured shorthold tenancy.

 The Government must do something about this, and they must do it now.

 The Ministry of Housing, Communities and Local Government estimates that there are 4 million leasehold homes in England, of which 70% are flats.
 Because almost all flats are leasehold, leasehold transactions are more common in London.
 In my constituency, in the Colindale ward, there are almost 10,000 new properties—predominantly flats—on 10 hectares of land.
 That figure does not include the additional developments in Millbrook Park in Mill Hill, Stonegrove in Edgware and the additional properties proposed by the Mayor of London.